sircharlo/meeting-media-manager/docs/src/sw/faq.md

 :::

-## :thinking: Je, programu hii inakiuka Sheria na Masharti ya JW.org?
+## :thinking: Does this app infringe the Terms of Use of the official website of Jehovah's Witnesses?

-**No.** The [JW.org Terms of Use](https://www.jw.org/finder?docid=1011511&prefer=content) actually explicitly allow the kind of usage that we are making.
+**No.** The [Terms of Use](https://www.jw.org/finder?docid=1011511\&prefer=content) of the official website of Jehovah's Witnesses actually explicitly allow the kind of usage that we are making.
 Hapa kuna nukuu kutoka kwa maneno hayo (msisitizo umeongezwa):

 > Haupaswi:
 >